13 Top Reasons to Visit Greece (Updated 2024)

 Tinos is more secluded but still has sandy beaches and white-washed buildings.
 Those in the know say it has a foodie reputation, and it is on Tinos that you could sample local Angela Rouggeri’s malathouni cheese.

-If you are a fan of the film Mamma Mia, you may want to explore the island where much of the film was made, the island of Skopelos — you can even take a bus tour of all the Mamma Mia filming locations.
+If you are a fan of the film Mamma Mia, you may want to explore the island where much of the film was made, the island of Skopelos — you can even take a Mamma Mia Island Tour.

 Here’s the Dancing Queen clip from the movie to get you in the mood and give you some stunning glimpses of this Greek island.